alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/compress-your-css-files-in-aspnet-with-yuicompressor-and-an-handler.md

 ---
 Some times ago [I spoke](http://www.codewrecks.com/blog/index.php/2009/01/24/optimization-of-javascript-and-css-files/) about using [YUICompressor](http://www.codeplex.com/YUICompressor) to reduce number and size of your css files.
 That solution was based on the original msbuild action included in youicompressor library.
 That solution has a major drawback, css files gets compressed only during the deploy phase, so during testing the site was tested only with the original css set.
 I like to test in an environment similar to production one, so I decided to develop a simple IHttpHandler to handle css compression.

-Moreover asp.net has a not so good handling of themes, and all css that are in theme folder are included in final pages (if I compress files into 1 with youicompressor Iâ€™ll end with a lot of 404 request), I want to insert only a single css in the theme.
+Moreover asp.net has a not so good handling of themes, and all css that are in theme folder are included in final pages (if I compress files into 1 with youicompressor I'll end with a lot of 404 request), I want to insert only a single css in the theme.
 Here is the solution, place in theme folder a single css files and include all original css files with include directive

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 @import url("../../ThemesCss/v2/BackOffice.css");